GEO-BON/bon-in-a-box-pipelines/README.md

 3. docker compose build (this needs to be re-run every time a Dockerfile is modified)
 4. docker compose up
 5. In browser:
-    - http://localhost:8081/script/HelloWorld.R should run an R script.
+    - http://localhost/ should show a basic UI
-    - http://localhost:8081/script/blabla should return "not found" error message.
+    - http://localhost/script/HelloWorld.R should run an R script.
-    - http://localhost:8081/docs shows the API documentation
+    - http://localhost:8081/docs shows the script server's API documentation